segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 If you're in college, literally when you arrive on campus in the Fall, it's time to apply for internships.
 Set aside a few minutes every day, download LinkedIn to find positions, use [Easy Apply](https://www.linkedin.com/help/linkedin/answer/a512388), set up job alerts on [Indeed](https://www.indeed.com/).

-If your goal is big tech, check the [Microsoft](https://careers.microsoft.com/v2/global/en/students), [Google](https://www.google.com/about/careers/applications/students), [Amazon](https://www.amazon.jobs/content/en/career-programs/university), [Meta](https://www.metacareers.com/careerprograms/students), and [Apple](https://www.apple.com/careers/us/work-at-apple/students.html) student career pages every day.
+If your goal is big tech, check the [Microsoft](https://careers.microsoft.com/v2/global/en/students), [Google](https://www.google.com/about/careers/applications/students), [Amazon](https://www.amazon.jobs/content/en/career-programs/university), [Meta](https://www.metacareers.com/careerprograms/students), and [Apple](https://www.apple.com/careers/us/work-at-apple/students.html) student career pages regularly.
 The big tech companies are always posting, and sometimes at different stages, so you really got to keep an eye on their websites.

 I've written extensively about this in my [AI in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/) and [Miscellaneous Tech Career Advice](https://segunakinyemi.com/blog/miscellaneous-tech-career-advice/) posts.
 But honestly, if you're with [SEO](https://tech.seo-usa.org/), you're probably doing just fine with finding internships as they have great resources.